mynodebtc/mynode_docs/docs/lightning/thunderhub.md

 Premium users can get all of their Tor Hidden Service addresses by going to the myNode home page and clicking on the "Tor Services" button in the "Services" area of the page.

-The ThunderHub installation on myNode is located at: /opt/mynode/thunderhub.

 ![ThunderHub GUI](/images/lightning/ThunderHub/ThunderHub_GUI_comp.png "ThunderHub GUI")

 ### Features